AhmadWaqasse2/AhmadWaqasse2/README.md

 - 👋 Hi, I’m @AhmadWaqasse2
 - 👀 I’m interested in ... programing
 - 🌱 I’m currently learning ...
-Software development
+Software development and website development
 - 💞️ I’m looking to collaborate on ... software development
 - 📫 How to reach me ...
 Email: ahmadwaqasse2@gmail.com